plowsof/monero-torrent/README.md

 env variables are defined in docker-compose.yml

-Default where files are downloaded:
+Default where files are downloaded: _(`--build` forces building the container, rather than pulling it from this repo)_

 ```
 docker compose --profile remote up --build